 What is your concentration?

-My concentration is Creative Writing–Poetry.
+My concentration is Creative Writing, specifically fiction.

-Why are you majoring in English?
+Why did you major in English?

 What are some of your extra-curricular projects or activities?